HewlettPackard/chef-provisioning-oneview/README.md

 - OneView v1.2.0 - 2.0.0
 - ICsp v7.4.0 - 7.5.0

 :warning: This driver does not support provisioning with HPE Synergy Image Streamer.
-It is recommended to use the [HPE OneView Chef cookbook](https://github.com/HewlettPackard/oneview-chef) if you are trying to do it.
+It is recommended to use the [HPE OneView Chef cookbook](https://github.com/HewlettPackard/oneview-chef) to do that.

 # Installation